antihax/goesi/esi/docs/IndustryApi.md

 > []GetCorporationCorporationIdMiningObservers200Ok GetCorporationCorporationIdMiningObservers(ctx, corporationId, optional)
 Corporation mining observers

-Paginated list of all entities capable of observing and recording mining for a corporation  ---  This route is cached for up to 3600 seconds
+Paginated list of all entities capable of observing and recording mining for a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant

 ### Required Parameters